Dilworth's theorem

+Statement

 An antichain in a partially ordered set is a set of elements no two of which are comparable to each other, and a chain is a set of elements every two of which are comparable.
 A chain decomposition is a partition of the elements of the order into disjoint chains.
 Dilworth's theorem states that, in any finite partially ordered set, the largest antichain has the same size as the smallest chain decomposition.
 Here, the size of the antichain is its number of elements, and the size of the chain decomposition is its number of chains.
 The width of the partial order is defined as the common size of the antichain and chain decomposition.